RABBITS -- II. The impact of AGN feedback on coalescing supermassive black holes in disc and elliptical galaxy mergers: Conclusions

 \section{Conclusions}

-In this work, we introduced the RABBITS series study and investigated how the presence and the specific implementation (i.e. thermal versus kinetic) of AGN feedback influence the properties of merging galaxies and the orbital decay of their SMBHs.
+In this work, we presented the RABBITS simulations and investigated how the presence and the specific implementation (i.e. thermal versus kinetic) of AGN feedback influence the properties of merging galaxies and the orbital decay of their SMBHs.
 We considered both disc-disc and elliptical-elliptical galaxy mergers, and performed systematically controlled simulation sets including different physical processes (i.e. NoGas, NoCool, CoolStarNoAGN, CoolStarThmAGN, and CoolStarKinAGN; see Table~\ref{tab:sim_set} for details).

 Our key findings are summarized as follows. \begin{description} \item {\bf AGN feedback plays a critical role in shaping the galaxy properties:} \begin{enumerate} \item Simulations with cooling and stellar processes (i.e. star formation and stellar feedback), but without AGN feedback, exhibit excessive star formation in the galaxy centre, resulting in galaxy remnants which deviate from some observed galaxy scaling relations (e.g. the $M_{\rm BH}$--$\sigma_{\star}$ relation). \item Compared to thermal AGN feedback, kinetic AGN feedback is more effective in removing gas from the galaxy centre, preventing cooling flows, quenching star formation, and maintaining a red and quiescent galaxy remnant. \end{enumerate}